xingyzt/notes/astrophysics.md

   * He-burning expands and cools H-burning shell, gradually turning it off
   * Process repeats with growing amplitude after every pulse
   * Cycle evident from abrupt changes in surface luminosity
-  * Period ranges from ~10³ years for stars ~5 M☉ to 10⁵ years for stars ~0.6 M☉;
+  * Period ranges from ~10³ years for stars ~5 M☉ to 10⁵ years for stars ~0.6 M☉
-    Long-period variables (LPVs) such as Mira variables have 100~700-day periods
+    * Long-Period Variables (LPVs) such as Mira have 100-700-day periods
 * Stars ≳ 2 M☉
   * Third dredge-up: convection envelope merges with inter-shell convection zone and surfaces material from C-synthesizing region